Why Choose a Mortgage Broker?

 -

-Simplicity over flexibility and are comfortable with a limited product selection.
+Simplicity over flexibility, and are comfortable with a limited selection of products.

-If you're looking for expert, unbiased advice and access to the widest range of competitive products, working with a licensed mortgage broker is the smarter choice.
+If you are looking for expert, unbiased advice and access to the widest range of competitive products, working with a licensed professional is the smarter choice.